erameh6/layeredge-cli-node/README.md

 # layeredge-cli-node
-this is script to automate the installation process
+this is script to automats the installation process

+#